bvillasen/blog/astro/_posts/2022-05-24-tsc_simulations.md

 <img src="{{ site.url }}assets/images/wdm_pk_tsc/flux_ps_2.png">

-**Despite some differences in the gas matter power spectrum between CIC and TSC, the flux power spectrum shows negligible differences on the scales probed by the observations**
+**Despite some differences in the gas matter power spectrum between CIC and TSC, the flux power spectrum shows small differences on the scales probed by the observations**